Dorsa-amiri/Ball-and-Beam/README.md

 ## 🔌 Electrical & Sensor Integration

 We initially used a **10-turn 10 kΩ precision potentiometer**, but it proved impractical.
-The motor shaft did **not rotate the potentiometer even for a full turn**, which meant only a **small fraction of the potentiometer's range** was being used.
+The motor shaft did **not rotate the potentiometer even for a full turn**, which meant only a **small fraction of the potentiometer’s range** was being used.
 As a result, the signal became extremely sensitive to noise, and fine reading was unreliable.
 Since a **1-turn, 1 kΩ precision potentiometer** (ideal for this setup) was unavailable, we switched to using the **MPU6050 IMU**.

 This time, instead of relying on the **gyroscope**, which only measures angular velocity, we extracted the **beam’s angle using the accelerometer data**, which gave more stable absolute readings.
+As mentioned, we initially mounted the IMU to measure rotation about the Z-axis, but since gravity direction doesn’t change relative to that axis, no angle change was detected.
+We therefore re-mounted it to measure rotation about the Y-axis.

 ### Ultrasonic Sensor (HC-SR05)
 - After identifying the optimal mounting height, we fixed the **ultrasonic sensor inside its plastic frame** and attached it to the beam using **electrical tape**.
 - ⚠️ **Be cautious when connecting the pins** – incorrect wiring can damage the sensor.
-  We recommend **not placing it too tightly against the beam**; leave a slight gap for mechanical safety.
+- **Leave a slight gap** between the sensor and beam to avoid mechanical stress.
-- Note: **Very small balls** may not reflect the ultrasonic waves well enough for accurate detection.
+- **Very small balls** may not reflect ultrasonic waves well enough for accurate detection.

 #### Sensor Inaccuracy Issue
-In certain positions along the beam, the sensor **failed to detect the ball** due to poor echo reception (reflected waves didn’t return to the receiver).
+In certain positions along the beam, the sensor **failed to detect the ball** due to poor echo reception.
 🔧 **Fix**: We created a **transparent tubular enclosure** over the beam using **clear plastic sheet (acrylic)**.
 The ball now rolls inside this tube, reducing detection errors while keeping friction low and preserving visibility.

 ---